-In their first year as the Washington Redskins, the franchise took TCU quarterback Sammy Baugh with the No. 6 overall pick.
+In the franchise's first year in Washington, it took TCU quarterback Sammy Baugh with the No. 6 overall pick.
 That selection paid historic dividends, first doing so in the 1937 finale.
-The Redskins rookie entered leading the NFL with 102.5 passing yards per game; in the title game, the Texan tossed 335 yards and three TDs in a 28-21 win at Wrigley.
-The future Hall of Famer stunned the Bears with two fourth quarter TD tosses — the first a deft, back-footed strike to Wayne Millner, who went 78 yards — and forced Chicago out of its six-man front.
+The rookie entered leading the NFL averaging 102.5 passing yards per game.
+On the championship stage, the Texan threw for 335 yards and three TDs in a 28-21 win at Wrigley Field.
+The future Hall of Famer stunned the Bears with two fourth-quarter TD tosses — the first a deft, back-footed strike to Wayne Millner, who went 78 yards — and forced Chicago out of its six-man front.
 The NFL took a key step this day.

 We are well out of the NFL's glamour days at this point, but the Cardinals managed to take a game from the East Division champion Giants on a snazzy sequence.
 The Giants lost a six-point lead when Cardinals punt returner Phil Sarboe raced 88 yards for a game-winning touchdown with under two minutes left.
 The Cards skated out of the Polo Grounds with a 14-13 win.
 A Giants missed extra point allowed this play to be the winner, and Sarboe — a Chicago back — tossed a 46-yard touchdown pass to Bill Smith to put the visitors on the board in the third.

 This may be the most unusual NFL championship game.
 First, the league had yet to implement one.
-This was a George Halas idea after the 6-1-6 Bears and 6-1-4 Portsmouth (Ohio) Spartans finished with the same winning percentage (ties didn't count toward that then).
+This was a George Halas idea after the 6-1-6 Bears and 6-1-4 Portsmouth (Ohio) Spartans finished with the same winning percentage (ties didn't count toward that at the time).
 A snowstorm moved the game into indoor Chicago Stadium, and it transpired on a 60-yard field.
 The Bears beat the Spartans 9-0 .
-Red Grange caught a 2-yard pass from Nagurski — which some insist was illegal, as in 1932 a passer had to be 5 yards behind the line of scrimmage — to take a fourth quarter lead.
+Red Grange caught a 2-yard pass from Nagurski — which some insist was illegal, as in 1932 a passer had to be five yards behind the line of scrimmage — to take a fourth-quarter lead.
 The Spartans became the Detroit Lions in 1934.

-The NFL briefly held 22 teams, and a now-defunct franchise won the league title that year.
+The NFL briefly held 22 teams early in its run, and a now-defunct franchise won the league title in 1926.
 The Bears were going for an unbeaten season, entering this December clash at 11-0-1.
 Frankford carried one loss.
 Drama emerged after a scoreless first three quarters at the Phillies' Shibe Park.
 A broken-field, 62-yard run from Bill Senn did not hold up after Driscoll missed the PAT.
 The Yellow Jackets mounted a pass-first drive — a rarity in the '20s — that ended with a 27-yard pass from Hust Stockton to Two-Bits Homan in the final two minutes.
 Frankford won 7-6 and finished 14-1-2, edging Chicago by 0.1 of a percent.

 A 30-point game with two special teams scores certainly qualifies here, and the Cleveland Bulldogs beat the Bears 16-14.
 This is the same franchise that was known as the Canton Bulldogs from 1920-23 and from 1925-25.
 In 1924, they played in Cleveland.
 Olin Smith's blocked punt resulted in a Bulldogs touchdown, giving the hosts a 16-7 lead.
 It rendered a 70-yard punt return from the Bears' Joey Sternaman moot.
 By virtue of this win over the second-place Bears, the Bulldogs won the NFL title with a 7-1-1 record.